dailybruin/the-stack/_posts/2020-05-18-professor-demographics.md

 “My biggest fear is that (diversity is) in fact a buzzword, and that people will forget about it in a couple of years,” Nweke said.
 “But from what I'm seeing, ...
 I don't think that that's the case.”

+## Unincluded Departments

+The following departments were removed from department-specific graphs due to the fact that they do not teach undergraduate courses and have fewer than 5 FTE faculty, or if they have incomplete data on the BruinX website.

+American Indian Studies, Archaeology, CA Cntr for Population Research, Center for Jewish Studies, Chicano Studies Research Cntr, Dean Division of Humanities, Dean GSE&IS, Dean HASOM, Dean STFT, Dental Clinic, Dental Clinic Off Campus, Dental Research Inst, Dechenne Musc Dyst Research Cntr, Educational Initiatives, Film & TV Archive, Fowler Museum, Honors Program, Inst for Planets & Exoplanets, Inst for Pure & Applied Math, Inst for Res on Labor & Employment, Inst for Technology Advancement, Institute for Archaeology, Interdepartmental Degree Programs, Interdepartmental Program - Social Sciences, Lesbian, Gay & Bisexual Studies, Life Sciences Core Crclm Prgm, Luskin Center for Innovation, Minor in Biomedical Research, Nasarian Center for Israel Studies, Neuroscience Interdepartmental Program, Program in Computing, Study of Religion, Writing.